Na-Dene languages

-In February 2008, a proposal connecting Na-Dene (excluding Haida) to the Yeniseian languages of central Siberia into a Dené–Yeniseian family was published and well-received by a number of linguists.
-It was proposed in a 2014 paper that the Na-Dene languages of North America and the Yeniseian languages of Siberia had a common origin in a language spoken in Beringia, between the two continents.
+Some linguists have proposed that the Na-Dene family is related to the Yeniseian languages of central Siberia, creating a Dene–Yeniseian family.
+However, this proposal has not been accepted by some linguists.

 Etymology

 Edward Sapir originally constructed the term Na-Dene to refer to a combined family of Athabaskan, Tlingit, and Haida (the existence of the Eyak language was not known to him at the time).
-In his “The Na-Dene languages: A preliminary report”, he describes how he arrived at the term (Sapir 1915, p.
+In his "The Na-Dene languages: A preliminary report", he describes how he arrived at the term (Sapir 1915, p.
 558):

 Family division

 In its uncontroversial core, Na-Dene consists of two branches, Tlingit and Athabaskan–Eyak: